-We have been busy learning about food, instructions, recounts and multiplication this term.
-You have all been all working so hard - you have made Miss Benniston and I really excited about your progress and very proud of you.
+We are having a fantastic year!
+Last term we learnt about food, instructions, recounts and multiplication.
+This term we are learning about the Stone Age.
+You are all working so hard - you have made Miss Benniston and I really excited about your progress so far this year and very proud of you.
 Everyday is a fun and fantastic adventure :)

-Click on the links below to find out more about what we are doing each term.
-Last term we held our first maths morning - for a reminder about the different games take a look at our entry in Heroes and Villains for more information and pictures.
+Click on the links below to find out more about what we are doing each term or for help and fun ways to learn.

 Mrs Dudley :)

 Dates for your diary in the spring terms!

 P.E days for 3D are Tuesdays and Wednesdays.
 Please ensure that your child has the correct P.E kit in school all week so he/she is able to fully take part.